Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 # Web Applications Architecture

-Relieable applications properties:
+Reliable applications properties:

 - Idempotence: a given block should not duplicate the effect or messages.
-- Immutability: design our system in such a way that nothing in never overridden nor it is deleted.
-It we want to deleted something we add something that tells us what we want to delete (like Git versions).
+- Immutability: design our system in such a way that nothing is overridden or deleted.
+If we want to deleted something we add a flag that tells us what we want to delete (like Git versions).
 - Location Independence: the behaviour of an application should not depend on where the application is located.
 - Versioning: keep track of our application changes.

-When building web applications there also many fallacies that are believed to be true, but they never are:
+When building web applications there also some fallacies that very often are believed to be true, but they never are:

 - The network is **reliable**
 - **Latency** is zero